mondeja/project-config/docs/reference/plugins.rst

    are defined.
 If no results are found, returns an empty array.

    .. versionadded:: 0.1.0

+   .. versionchanged:: 0.5.0

+      Allow to pass ``flags`` optional argument as an integer.

 .. function:: op(source: type, operation: str, target: type) -> bool